 Riverbend has more than 2,000 structures under its belt, but for Frank Baker, a company board member and former CEO, the Deutsch home still stands out.
 Riverbend was asked to replicate the look of 200-year-old timbers that had been hand sawn with a pit saw.
 “We ultimately ended up building a machine to remill the timber at an angle that would look like a pit saw,” Frank says.
 “Then you had to blast them with (bits of) corn cob.
 It’s a much less aggressive form of sand blasting.
 After that, we had to hand sand it with fine grain paper.”

 Frank also remembers that the home had more pieces of timber per square foot than any building the company had ever worked on.
 A natural, fruit-based stain was used to provide the final touches of authenticity.

 Obsessive?
 No doubt.
 But the results couldn’t have looked more authentic.
 “I've had people visit who do nothing but restore antiques,” says Carol. “and they swore these beams were hundreds of years old.”

-View the complete photo gallery for this beautiful timber frame home, Restored Traditions.
+View the complete photo gallery for this beautiful timber frame home, Long Island, New York Residence.